-4. Koyo Viewing – in autumn leaf spots in Japan
+4. Koyo viewing – in fall leaf-peeping spots in Japan

 Japan is home to mother nature’s most blessed bounties, such as the ancestral sakura, cosmos’ and chrysanthemums.
 With varying temperatures across the country, unique flowers have graced this country’s landscapes every season.

 Koyo refers to the viewing of the crispy red and yellow autumn leaves in Japan.

 Similar to other fall festivals, this event is one of national pride.
 Best places for autumn leaf viewing in Japan include:

 - Valleys of Nakatsu, Rynou, Teriha, Oashi, Hananuki, Sogaku, Sanbaseki, Hanazono and Setoai